 Check the list of ships that had contact with Agent Orange.

 What kind of disability benefits can I get?

 - Compensation (payments)

 - An Agent Orange Registry health exam

-If you don’t currently have an Agent Orange–related disability, you and your family may still participate in the Agent Orange Health Registry.
+If you don’t have an Agent Orange–related disability at this time, you and your family can still be part of the Agent Orange Health Registry.

 Get help from us in 1 of 2 ways: